Why Getting Enough Protein Could Be the Key to Easing Menopause Symptoms

 This isn't about eating plain chicken breast for every meal.
 Here’s how real humans do it:

-2. Protein at Every Meal.
-It doesn’t have to be huge.
+2. Protein at every meal, it doesn’t even have to be huge.

-• Protein bars (just watch for ones low in sugar).
+Protein bars (just watch for ones low in sugar and be careful of constipation issues).

 4. Boost with Collagen.

-• I like this Collagen Peptides Powder because it’s flavorless and dissolves instantly.
+I like this Collagen Peptides Powder because it’s flavorless and dissolves instantly, I put it in my tea in the morning and my tea at night (Earl Gray then Chamomile).

-5. Double Protein Portions at Dinner.
-Instead of one small piece of fish, have two.
-Your body will thank you.
+5. Double your protein portions at dinner if you’re hungry.
+Instead of one small piece of fish, have two and skip over the extra serving of potatoes.
+Your body will thank you later.

 Signs You're Starting to Get Enough

-You don't have to guess.
-Your body will start telling you:
+You don't have to guess if you’re doing enough, your body will start telling you, thankfully.

 What About Plant-Based Women?